-Attendance at classes is compulsory in this course, as per the Bachelor of Midwifery curriculum approved by the Nursing and Midwifery Board of Australia in 2018.
-Because we understand that students have multi-rolled lives, seminar absences in the period from the beginning of planned classes until the end of the semester, will be accepted.
+Attendance at classes is compulsory in this course, as per the Bachelor of Midwifery curriculum approved by ANMAC in 2018.
+This unit is held on campus and in-class attendance is expected.
+Because we understand that students have multi-rolled lives, occasional seminar absences in the period from the beginning of planned classes until the end of the semester, will be accepted.
 However, these absences are tolerated based on the expectation that students will seek out information on content and processes which they have missed.
-If students regularly miss timetabled seminars submission of a 500-word synopsis about their learning on the topic/s of any missed sessions may be required.
+If students miss three or more timetabled seminars the submission of a 500-word synopsis about their learning on the topic/s of any missed sessions may be required.

 Required IT skills

 The Client Services Division provides campus IT networks for the University, including computers and networked information resources for student use.
 For students needing help with basic IT skills, training courses are offered by the Client Services Division and some Faculty Resource Centres to help students start using the University online services.
 For more information please contact the Helpdesk on 6201 5500 or email firstname.lastname@example.org.
 The Library is also an excellent resource for IT skills related to information searching.

 You do not have to purchase texts for this unit but as busy students who are also involved in midwifery practice, you may find it most useful to do so.
 Texts recommended for other units in the Bachelor of Midwifery course are also suitable for this unit.